jcfranco/uc-2018-customizing-widgets/demos/custom-bookmarks-start/STEPS.md

 - [Setting up TypeScript](https://developers.arcgis.com/javascript/latest/guide/typescript-setup/index.html)
 - [Widget Development](https://developers.arcgis.com/javascript/latest/guide/custom-widget/index.html)

-____________
+---

-1. First we'll take a look at the main files that make up our demo:
+1. Before diving in, we'll take a look at the main files in our demo:

     - `index.html` - simple app setup: imports app and custom CSS
     - `main.ts` - simple app with a map and our custom widget
     - `CustomBookmarks.tsx` - widget extension boilerplate
     - `CustomBookmarks.css` - precooked widget CSS

 1. For the next step, we'll look at how the current Bookmarks widget works

     - Go to [Bookmarks SDK](https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Bookmarks.html) and navigate to view file (TSX).
       - all widget views are available on GitHub
       - inside look at how we develop widgets
     - We'll focus on `render()`.
 For our demo, we want to modify the markup for individual basemap items, which is produced by `_renderBookmark`.

 1. Let's copy over `_renderBookmark` and some dependencies to finish setting up our custom widget.

     ```tsx
     //--------------------------------------------------------------------------